syncfusion-content/wpf-docs/wpf/DataGrid/Data-Manipulation.md

 </syncfusion:SfDataGrid>
 {% endhighlight %}
 {% highlight c# %}
-this.FirstLevelNestedGrid.AddNewRowPosition = AddNewRowPosition.Top;
+this.firstLevelNestedGrid.AddNewRowPosition = AddNewRowPosition.Top;
-this.FirstLevelNestedGrid.AddNewRowText = "Click here to add new row in child grid";
+this.firstLevelNestedGrid.AddNewRowText = "Click here to add new row in child grid";
 {% endhighlight %}
 {% endtabs %}